-Total consolidated orders for the three months ended March 31, 2024 were \$22.8 million compared to \$30.8 million for the same period in 2023 and \$27.5 million for the three months ended December 31, 2023.
-The decreases primarily represent the aforementioned decline in demand from semi in the first quarter of 2024 as compared to both the first and fourth quarters of 2023.
-As previously discussed, the semi market continues to be in a period of reduced demand which we believe primarily reflects the typical cyclicality of this industry.
-In addition, in the first quarter of 2024, we experienced declines in several of the other markets we serve, which we believe primarily reflects the timing of receipt of orders.
+Total consolidated orders for the three months ended June 30, 2024 were \$26.2 million compared to \$31.4 million for the same period in 2023 and \$22.8 million for the three months ended March 31, 2024.
+Alfamation contributed \$3.2 million of orders in the second quarter of 2024 and \$1.8 million of orders in the first quarter of 2024.
+The decrease in total orders compared to the same period in 2023 primarily represents the aforementioned decline in demand from semi.
+In addition, we experienced declines in several of the other markets we serve during this period, which we believe primarily reflects the timing of receipt of orders.
 Orders are often placed by our customers in large blocks with the associated delivery schedules allocated in smaller amounts over several quarters which can result in significant variation in total order levels from quarter to quarter.
-Our orders from the auto/EV market for the first quarter of 2024 include \$1.8 million from Alfamation.

-At March 31, 2024, our backlog of unfilled orders for all products was approximately \$55.5 million compared with approximately \$45.7 million at March 31, 2023 and \$40.1 million at December 31, 2023.
-Our backlog at March 31, 2024 includes \$22.8 million of backlog for Alfamation.
-Our backlog includes customer orders that we have accepted, substantially all of which we expect to deliver in 2024.
+At June 30, 2024, our backlog of unfilled orders for all products was approximately \$47.7 million compared with approximately \$44.6 million at June 30, 2023 and \$55.5 million at March 31, 2024.
+Our backlog at June 30, 2024 and March 31, 2024 included \$16.3 million and \$22.8 million, respectively, of backlog for Alfamation.
+Our backlog includes customer orders that we have accepted, substantially all of which we expect to deliver in the next twelve months.
 While backlog is calculated on the basis of firm purchase orders, a customer may cancel an order or accelerate or postpone currently scheduled delivery dates.
 Our backlog may be affected by the tendency of customers to rely on short lead times available from suppliers, including us, in periods of depressed demand.
 In periods of increased demand, there is a tendency towards longer lead times that has the effect of increasing backlog.
 As a result, our backlog at a particular date is not necessarily indicative of sales for any future period.